 Virella, a former City Limits deputy editor, is the founder and editor of Dominion of New York, a site featuring thoughtful coverage of political and cultural issues affecting black New Yorkers.
 Her reporting on prison sexual abuse already won praise from the 2012 John Jay College/H.F.
 Guggenheim Excellence in Criminal Justice Reporting Awards.

-Evelly is City Limits’ solitary confinement in the city’s jails on Rikers Island.
+Evelly is City Limits’ contributing editor for criminal justice, and recently authored a story investigating the increasing use of solitary confinement in the city’s jails on Rikers Island.